RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/58-HEB.md

 <sup>10</sup> Wherefore I was grieved with that generation, and said, They do alway err in [their] heart; and they have not known my ways.
 <sup>11</sup> So I sware in my wrath, They shall not enter into my rest.)
 <sup>12</sup> Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
-<sup>13</sup> But exhort one another daily , while it is called To day; lest any of you be hardened through the deceitfulness of sin.
+<sup>13</sup> But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.
 <sup>14</sup> For we are made partakers of Christ, if we hold the beginning of our confidence stedfast unto the end;
 <sup>15</sup> While it is said, To day if ye will hear his voice, harden not your hearts, as in the provocation.
 <sup>16</sup> For some, when they had heard, did provoke: howbeit not all that came out of Egypt by Moses.